N-Nieto/Inner_Speech_Dataset/README.md

 In the following repository all codes for reproduce and use the Inner speech Dataset are presented.

-The dataset are publicy available at https://openneuro.org/datasets/ds003626
+The dataset is publicy available at https://openneuro.org/datasets/ds003626

-The publicatin are available at https://www.nature.com/articles/s41597-022-01147-2
+The publication is available at https://www.nature.com/articles/s41597-022-01147-2

 ## Stimulation Protocol